jimbaker/socket-reboot/README.md

 `Condition variable`
 --------------------

-In general, the pattern of using a condition variable is as follows:
+In general, the pattern of using [condition variables][] is as
+follows:

 ````python
 with cv:  # 1